 EYW wants your food stories!

-What: This football-size sandwich consists of soft, round Italian bread (itself called muffuletta) loaded with Italian meats and cheeses—some combo of Genoa salami, ham, mortadella, pastrami, Swiss, and provolone—and spread with a spicy, salty, garlicky Italian olive salad.
+A prime example of the Sicilian influence in New Orleans, the muffuletta is a football-size sandwich consists of soft, round Italian bread (itself called muffuletta) loaded with Italian meats and cheeses and, essentially, spread with a spicy, salty, garlicky Italian olive salad.
+It is usually some combo of Genoa salami, ham, mortadella, pastrami, Swiss, and provolone.
 It is widely accepted that the Sicilian owner of NOLA’s Central Grocery devised this sandwich in 1906.

 Where: Old-school Italian market Central Grocery (504-523-1620; 923 Decatur St., map) remains the definitive place to buy your muffuletta, which is served quartered, at room temperature, and wrapped in paper.
 Some people like to eat it at the informal tables in CG, while others take it outdoors to Jackson Square or the banks of the Mississippi.
 The sandwich is gigantic—if you pace yourself, you can do both!